 Line 266: Use Linux curl utility to invoke the web -end point with UTF8 encoded file paths.

 Line 135: Invoke the createworkflow CLI with the list of asset IDs to assign to the first task in the job.
-The various parameters to createworkflow CLI are as specified as following:
+The various parameters to createworkflow CLI are specified as:

 |-c create||Create a new job. -c specified the sub-command name: could be delete or create|